UzorNwokeaka/Hydra_Analytics_Inc./README.md

 ## Overview

 This project is an AI-powered Regulatory Compliance Intelligence Platform built for Hydra Analytics.
-It uses Retrieval-Augmented Generation to support semantic legal search, compliance question answering, regulatory summarisation, and source-traceable legal intelligence.
+It uses Retrieval-Augmented Generation to support semantic legal search, compliance question answering, regulatory summarisation, and source-traceable legal intelligence

 ## Business Problem